 Code building and distribution Last but not least, we reviewed specific software development activities that occur when using open source (or any other) software.
 Understanding what activities are required to plan, prepare, and deploy processes allows for effective management of open source licensing.
 The way you use open source may impact which obligations you have to meet.

-With the key concepts reiterated above, it should be clear that it is necessary to comply with the obligations raised in the license texts of any open source software used in your own software or products, and to distribute them in the desired format of packaging the code.
+With the key concepts reiterated above, it should be clear that it is necessary to comply with the open source license obligations of any open source software used in your own software or products, and to distribute them in the desired format of packaging the code.
 To achieve best practice license compliance, it is necessary to review the software in multiple phases and procedures through those in different roles in the organization.
 We will discuss those review phases, procedures, and roles in more detail in the next chapters.